ssciwr/fortran-project-template/README.md

 *Scientific Software Center, Heidelberg University, 12/2020*

-The program requires a fortran compiler, BLAS/LAPACK libraries, doxygen/graphviz for the documentation, and Ruby with the RubyGems package manager to install funit, which is used for the unit testing.
+The program requires a fortran compiler, BLAS/LAPACK libraries, doxygen/graphviz for the documentation, and pFUnit, which is used for the unit testing.
 To install these on i.e. ubuntu, type `source requirements.txt`.

-Compile the source code with `make` in the `./build` directory.
-This will place the compiled program in `./bin`.
+Compile the source code with `make` in the main directory.
+This will place the compiled program in `./bin` and also compile the unit tests which are contained in the folder `./tests`.
 The input parameters are contained in `run/data.inp` and output is written to `data.out`.
 To execute the program, cd into the `run` directory and execute `../bin/sample_program`.

 ## github actions

-This repository contains a github action in `./github/workflows/'.
-This will run unit tests and update the documentation upon push to the master branch and upon pull request.
+This repository contains a github action in `./github/workflows/`.
+This will run unit tests upon push to the master branch and upon pull request.
 The action can also be run manually in the "Actions" tab on the github website.

 ### Testing
 You should always test your code against a reference.
-In this template, we used `funit` for the unit tests.
+In this template, we used [https://github.com/Goddard-Fortran-Ecosystem/pFUnit](`pFUnit`) for the unit tests (parallel funit).

 So far, only *unit tests* are included in the code template (that is, tests of a specific component of the software), but as you develop your software, you should also add `integration tests` that check the overall behaviour of your code.

-In the github action, the tests are performed under ubuntu, windows and mac operating systems to ensure that the code runs in different environments.
-Also, two different python versions are tested right now, 3.7 and 3.8.
+In the github action, the tests are performed under the ubuntu operating system, ideally you would ensure that the code runs also on other operating systems.

 ### Source Code Documentation: Functions, modules, classes, ...
 The documentation should be updated as you update your code.
 Include appropriate method descriptions in your code and running `doxygen` in the `doc` directory will update the documentation html for your functions, classes, etc. On your local machine, you can navigate to `doc/index.html` and check the styling.